Dear Church Plant Leader,

-In this post, I want to share with you seven things that worked well for us.
-Seven steps that in hind-sight we would do again, and stress even more.
-Now, we also did plenty of things that didn’t work well… but that will be a different post!
+In this post, I want to share seven things that worked well for us.
+Seven steps we would do again, and stress even more.
+I hope they are helpful to you.

 1) Discern Divine Direction

-I believe the most foundational part of church planting is having confidence that God is leading you to birth this new church.
-While all jobs require a sense of discerning God’s will – church planting is the “X-games” of Kingdom business.
-You are entering into a risky sport – and your faith will be tested!
+The most foundational part of church planting is having confidence that God is leading you to birth this new church.
+Church planting is the “X-games” of Kingdom business.
+You are entering into a risky endeavor and so it is important to have a sense of confidence that God has led you to this point and position.

-Spend much time in prayer (especially with your spouse, if married), get wise counsel and seek affirmation of God’s leading before entering into a church plant.
+Spend much time in prayer, get wise counsel and seek affirmation of God’s leading.

-In our case, the Elder Board of our planting church was unified in sensing God’s call to start our church (and of my involvement).
-In the early days of our church plant when I encountered painful times, this gave me great confidence in God’s divine direction and was a strong anchor when I was discouraged.
+In our case, the Elder Board of our planting church was unified in sensing God’s call to start our church.
+In the early days when I encountered painful times, this gave me great confidence in God’s divine direction and was a strong anchor when I was discouraged.

 Business plans, vision statements and demographic studies are wonderful – but even more than those things – we enter into church planting because we believe that God Himself is raising up a new congregation – and He has invited us to be involved.